Cognitive Behavioural Therapy - Coaching - With a Therapist

 This blog post explores the fundamentals of CBC and CBT, their usefulness, and the advantages of incorporating cognitive behavioural coaching with therapy when addressing traumas and performance anxiety.

-Cognitive Behavioural Coaching, as defined by Michael Neenan and Windy Dryden, is an integrative and collaborative approach that combines elements of cognitive behavioural therapy with coaching principles to enhance personal and professional development.
+CBT Coaching, as defined by Michael Neenan and Windy Dryden, is an integrative and collaborative approach that combines elements of cognitive behavioural therapy with mentoring and coaching elements to enhance personal and professional development.
 It aims to help individuals identify and modify unhelpful thinking patterns and behaviours to achieve their goals.
 CBC focuses on the present and future, empowering individuals to build resilience, make positive changes, and achieve sustainable success.

 Understanding Cognitive Behavioural Therapy: